microsoft/BotBuilder-V3/Connector/ChannelData.md

 ---
 layout: page
-title:  ChannelData in Messages
+title:  Custom messages for channels
 permalink: /connector/custom-channeldata/
 weight: 207
 parent1: Bot Connector SDK
+parent2: Messages
 ---
-# Custom Channel Messages

 ## Message.ChannelData Property
 The  default message with markdown gives you a pretty rich pallete to describe your response in way that allows your message to "just work" across